Peter McAleese: Angola mercenary

-McAleese served three prison sentences in the early 1970s following convictions for violence and was incarcerated at HMP Gloucester.
-On release from prison for the third time he left the United Kingdom for Africa, where he was a mercenary soldier in the Angolan Civil War for several months in 1976, fighting for the National Liberation Front of Angola, assuming command of the formation after the capture of Costas Georgiou.
+McAleese first worked on oil rigs in the North Sea after leaving the British military, however he then served three prison sentences in the early 1970s following convictions for violence and was incarcerated at HMP Gloucester.
+On his third release from prison in 1976, McAleese left the United Kingdom for Africa, where he was a mercenary soldier for Security Advisory Services in the Angolan Civil War for several months, fighting alongside the National Liberation Front of Angola and assuming command of the formation after the capture of Costas Georgiou.
+McAleese later took part in the court-martial of fellow mercenaries Sammy Copeland and Charlie Christodoulou for their involvement in the mass murder of 14 British recruits for "cowardice", which resulted in Copeland being found guilty and executed by firing squad.
+After realising the war was unwinnable and witnessing the breakdown in discipline amongst his local allies, McAleese soon returned to England to again work on the oil rigs.